Some answers to the most common questions.

 Q. Does spray foam make my house too tight?

 A. For energy efficiency you can't get it too tight.
 In a home you will need a Heat Recovery Ventilator to mechanically ventilate your home.
-Mechanical ventilation is 80-92% efficient, where natural ventilation loses 100% of all conditioned air.
+Mechanical ventilation recovers 80-92% of energy that would normally be lost, where natural ventilation loses 100% of all conditioned air.
 Plus HRV's really aren't that expensive.
 Your HVAC system can be sized about 50% smaller making it a wash in cost when adding the HRV normally.

 Q. Should I put wrap on my pole building?
 My builder thinks it's a good idea so I can replace a panel if it ever gets damaged.